pelamfi/gradle-javafx-hello-world-app/README.md

 I had some trouble setting up this example project.
 This branch represents an earlier approach that does not use the plugin 'org.openjfx.javafxplugin'.

-For some reason I didn't get it working at first and on 2nd try after working on this branch the plugin based approach worked.
+For some reason I didn't get the plugin working at first.
-The [master branch in my example repository](reflects ) now has the plugin.
+The [master branch in my example repository](https://github.com/pelamfi/gradle-javafx-hello-world-app) now uses the plugin.

 However, I still feel that perhaps a plugin like this should not be necessary for a simple case and there should be a way to cleanly configure `--module-path`